 - A freelance qualified person.
-The Foundation defines the group to include all persons connected with the artistic or entertainment industries including, but not limited to authors, actors, singers, dancers, directors, producers, choreographers, musicians, artists, screenwriters, technical support professionals or other performers.
+The Foundation defines the group to include all persons connected with the artistic or entertainment industries including, but not limited to authors, actors, singers, dancers, directors, producers, choreographers, musicians, artists and screenwriters.
 The Foundation considers the following media categories as part of the entertainment industry: books (including audio books), movies, music, theatre, dance and television.

 - A professional.
 An individual who is committed to his/her industry or work, who has derived at least 1/3 (33.3%) of his/her income over the past three (3) years from his/her personal production, performance or other work in the industry.

 - All work must be done by the qualified person; all work must be done in the United States.
 A qualified person that makes a portion of his/her income in a related activity such as teaching classes relevant to his/her field may also be eligible for support.